EricSEkong/camel-starter-app/camel-starter-app/ReadMe.txt

-Spring / Camel tutorial project by Eric Ekong
+Spring / Camel tutorial project by Eric Ekong (Camel Router Spring Project)
 ===========================

 To build this project use